 The Lapel Water Works Improvements Project provided for the construction of a new 0.70 MGD water treatment plant and an onsite 200,000-gallon pre-stressed concrete clearwell.
-The project replaced an existing undersized facility which had served the Town well but was nearing the end of its useful life.
-The new plant was designed to ensure Lapel’s ability to meet future demands and to provide the additional storage volume for firefighting and other emergency uses.
+The project replaced an existing undersized facility that had served the Town well but was nearing the end of its useful life.
+The new plant was designed to ensure Lapel’s ability to meet future demands and to provide an additional storage volume for firefighting and other emergency uses.

-The primary components of the new plant include a unitized 500 gallon per minute groundwater treatment plant for the removal of iron, manganese, and other mineral and gaseous impurities.
+The primary components of the new plant include a unitized 500-gallon-per-minute groundwater treatment plant for the removal of iron, manganese, and other mineral and gaseous impurities.
 The plant clearwell was constructed utilizing precast concrete walls containing an embedded steel diaphragm.
-The tank roof incorporated a clear span, free-standing concrete dome.
+The tank roof incorporated a clear-span, free-standing concrete dome.
 Following erection, the tank wall was placed in a state of permanent compression through the use of a horizontal wire-wound prestressing process, followed by a shotcrete and finish coating to provide the highest level of corrosion protection.
 The completed product is an aesthetically pleasing tank that will provide a long life and require no routine maintenance.